 Reserved seating is arranged around a table of four, or table of two (supplement payable) offering additional legroom, wide cushioned seats, curtains and large picture windows.
 Toilet facilities are available in each carriage and a complimentary service of tea/coffee & biscuits are included in the price and a buffet bar is available throughout most of the journey for the purchase of hot & cold beverages, sandwiches, snacks and alcoholic drinks.

-Seating is arranged the same as First Class around a table of four, or table of two, laid with crisp linen and dressed with the finest crockery and glassware.
-Meals are prepared on board by our talented chefs and silver served at your reserved seat by liveried stewards with a typical full day tour featuring a full English breakfast, late morning tea/coffee & biscuits and three course dinner.
+eating is arranged the same as First Class around a table of four, or table of two, laid with crisp linen and dressed with the finest crockery and glassware.
+Meals are prepared on board by our talented chefs and silver served at your reserved seat by liveried stewards with a typical full day tour featuring a full English breakfast, late morning tea/coffee & biscuits and three or four course dinner.
 A wine & drinks list is available with an ‘at seat’ service during the meals.

 Tickets & Timings